AxisCommunications/acap-native-sdk-examples/web-server-using-fastcgi/README.md

 #### The expected output

-The output of your application can be seen visiting the url `http://<AXIS_DEVICE_IP>/local/fastcgi_example/example.cgi?name=Axis`.
+The output of your application can be seen visiting the URL `http://<AXIS_DEVICE_IP>/local/fastcgi_example/example.cgi?name=Axis`.
 You should see an output like this:

 ```text
 Hello Axis from FastCGI